National Disability Sport Organisations (NDSOs)

 British Wheelchair Athletics Association (BWAA)

-We meet at Stoke Mandeville on the second weekend of every month and any person who is interested in taking up throwing or finding out more about coaching or organising a throws group is more than welcome to attend.
-We have qualified, experienced coaches in attendance at every training weekend.
+BWAA work with athletes interested in Seated Throws (Shot Put, Discus, Javelin, Club), and pentathlon.
+BWAA meet at Stoke Mandeville on the second weekend of every month and any person who is interested in taking up throwing or finding out more about coaching or organising a throws group is more than welcome to attend.
+BWAA have qualified, experienced coaches in attendance at every training weekend.
+They also organise a track and Field Grand Prix Series throughout the season - dates on their website.
+Click here to download a flyer.

 Contact: Barbara Hoole